Roman-Flossler/Story-Show-Gallery/README.md

 <script type="text/javascript" src="https://code.jquery.com/jquery-3.3.1.min.js"></script>
 ```

-Simple Scroll Gallery consists of three files:
+Story Show Gallery consists of three files:
 - **ssg.js** - the gallery code
 - **ssg.css** - the gallery styles, includes icons and cursor
 - **ssg-loaded.html (optional)** -  a html file to load behind the last photo, typically a signpost to other galleries.
 Edit it to contain your links.

 ## How the gallery works
-Simple Scroll Gallery looks for all hyperlinks (<a> tags) on the page that points to an image file  (extensions: jpg, jpeg, JPG, png, PNG, gif, GIF).
+Story Show Gallery looks for all hyperlinks (<a> tags) on the page that points to an image file  (extensions: jpg, jpeg, JPG, png, PNG, gif, GIF).
 SSG adds to all these hyperlinks onclick function which runs the gallery.

-The image the user clicked on is displayed first, then follow other images in the order they appear on the page.
+The image a user clicked on is displayed first, then SSG shows following images and then the rest.
+Example: A user clicked on the sixth image.
+Images are shown in the following order - 6,7,8,9 and then it continues with images 1,2,3,4,5.
+If a user click up to third image, SSG prefers to show initial images together: 3,1,2,4,5,6,7,8,9.

 SGG excellently cooperates with the **Wordpress built-in gallery**.
 Wordpress creates image thumbnails with hyperlinks, and SGG assembles them into a fullscreen image presentation.